Milk Allergy: Symptoms, Testing, and Treatment

 In some cases, allergic reactions can even be life-threatening.
 This is why it is so important to properly diagnose whether someone suffers from a true milk allergy or an intolerance.

-Symptoms of a Milk Allergy Reaction
+What are the Symptoms of a Milk Allergy Reaction?

 Symptoms can range from mild to severe.
 As with any significant food allergy, some reactions can even be life-threatening.
 Some of the most common symptoms of milk allergy reaction include: